MicrosoftDocs/PowerShell-Docs/reference/v3/Utility/Clear-Variable.md

 Required: False
 Position: Named
 Default value: False
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -Scope
 Specifies the scope in which this alias is valid.
-Valid values are "Global", "Local", or "Script", or a number relative to the current scope \(0 through the number of scopes, where 0 is the current scope and 1 is its parent\).
+Valid values are "Global", "Local", or "Script", or a number relative to the current scope (0 through the number of scopes, where 0 is the current scope and 1 is its parent).
 "Local" is the default.
 For more information, see about_Scopes.